-Within weeks of the start of our Deepening Democracy Programme, the PI and Programme Manager visited Myanmar to meet our new partner, EMReF, to discuss detailed plans for setting up a grant-making, research and advocacy programme.
-We visited Myitkyina in Kachin State as well as Yangon to make it clear that we wanted to work with researchers outside the capital, and beyond Burma, from the outset.
+Within weeks of the start of our Deepening Democracy Programme, the SOAS PI and Programme Manager visited Myanmar to meet our new partner, EMReF, to discuss detailed plans for setting up a grant-making, research and advocacy programme.
+SOAS visited Myitkyina in Kachin State as well as Yangon to make it clear that we wanted to work with researchers outside the capital, and beyond Burma, from the outset.
 During this trip we consulted a range of stakeholders about how to design our programme to be as inclusive as possible.
 We realised that our biggest challenge was going to be linguistic.
 With over 100 languages spoken in Myanmar (and over 80 in Ethiopia) simply translating into and from the majority language of Burmese (and Amharic) would not necessarily help those with other first languages.

-In month two we had the formal launch in London and discussed the plans, management and governance of our programme with the executive team and with our advisory panel a few months later.
-The visit to Myanmar, and three years of previous work with the Ethiopian partner (2014-2017), hugely enhanced the possibility of planning from the basis of some shared knowledge and understanding.
-Nonetheless, some of our colleagues from Ethiopia, India, Myanmar, UK, and the US have scarcely met before so plenty of time was built in for getting to know one another, especially explaining to each other our disciplinary, experiential and cultural backgrounds and assumptions.
+In the second month, SOAS and partners had a formal launch in London and discussed the plans, management and governance of our programme with the executive team and then with our advisory panel a few months later.
+The visit to Myanmar, and three years of previous work with the Ethiopian partner (2014-2017), hugely enhanced the possibility of detailed planning from the basis of some shared knowledge and understanding.
+Nonetheless, some of our colleagues from Ethiopia, India, Myanmar, UK, and the US had scarcely met before so plenty of time was built in for getting to know one another, especially explaining to each other our disciplinary, experiential and cultural backgrounds and assumptions.

 We discussed partnership and what it means in practice at an early stage.
-If talk of 'equitable partnerships' stays at an abstract and vague level then it is easily betrayed later in the relationship; so we got very specific.
+If talk of 'equitable partnerships' stays at an abstract and vague level then it is easily betrayed later in the relationship.
+So, discussions covering the ethical, practical, financial, and intellectual issues that were important to this specific partnership.
 It is important to get written agreement about key details of partnership where possible as this then allows all parties to hold each other to account.
 While conversations, and other kinds of informal communication, can avoid jargon, legalese and pompous language, the partnership agreement needs to be precise and comprehensive.
 It is worth discussing the purpose of such a document and making sure that the obligations and expectations of all sides are fully expressed.
 We did this with partners (EMReF, FSS and later Setaweet), trying to be honest about our expectations of each other.
-Ultimately, SOAS held control of the funding and that hierarchy could not be wished away, but we all agreed that this would not justify secrecy, issuing orders or causing inconvenience to our partners.
+Ultimately, however, SOAS held control of the funding.
+This power imbalance could not be wished away, but we all agreed that this would not justify secrecy, issuing orders or causing inconvenience to our partners.

-Decision-making about the programme - who to award grants to, how to organise training - required the agreement of the whole executive committee (PI, CIs and partners).
-But with less significant decisions, SOAS did not bother the whole committee.
+Decision-making about the programme - who to award grants to, how to organise training - required the agreement of the whole executive committee (PI, Co-Is, and partners).
+But with less significant decisions, SOAS did not consult the whole committee.
 We did promise to make sure that we would create opportunities for all participants to express dissent, scrutinise the co-ordination by SOAS and offer constructive critique, making it plain that this way of working would help not hinder our efforts.
 The mini culture we were aiming for was one of honest, respectful and collegiate exchange.
-This became the character (or even culture) of our network's way of working.
+This became the character (or even sub-culture) of our network's way of working.